tak-bro/aicommit2/README.md

 ## Introduction

-_aicommit2_ streamlines interactions with various AI, enabling users to request multiple AI simultaneously and select the most suitable commit message without waiting for all AI responses.
+_aicommit2_ is a reactive CLI tool that automatically generates Git commit messages using various AI models.
+It supports simultaneous requests to multiple AI providers, allowing users to select the most suitable commit message.
 The core functionalities and architecture of this project are inspired by [AICommits](https://github.com/Nutlope/aicommits).

+## Key Features

+- **Multi-AI Support**: Integrates with OpenAI, Anthropic Claude, Google Gemini, Mistral AI, Cohere, Groq, Huggingface, and Ollama for local models.
+- **Local Model Support**: Use local AI models via Ollama.
+- **Reactive CLI**: Enables simultaneous requests to multiple AIs and selection of the best commit message.
+- **Git Hook Integration**: Can be used as a prepare-commit-msg hook.
+- **Custom Prompts**: Supports user-defined prompt templates.

 ## Supported Providers